peekler/Business-Intelligence-Demos/R/README.md

 ## Problem statement

 We have a cool website, where people manage their tasks (like Jira, or Asana).
 We are rolling out a new UI design.
-We are interested in how many tasks generally do people have, because it would help us determine the size of the list to display.
+We are interested in how many tasks generally do people have, because it would help us determine how the front page should look like (i.e. initial size of the task list).
 E.g. should we list only the first 5 items, or the first 50?

 We are concerned with usability as well as the performance of the app.
 The more tasks we display, the more resources it will need (e.g. database access).

 We are given a text file that is taken from our current website's telemetry service.
-It contains the number of tasks people list on their current front page, and the time it takes for the server to render the page.
+It contains the number of tasks people have, and the time it takes for the current application to render the page listing the tasks.

 ![Preview of raw data](images/raw-data-excel.png)